-The Kotsy Water Mill will be closed from 1st September 2017 due to renovation.
+Due to renovation, the Kotsy Water Mill is currently closed.
 We kindly ask for your understanding.

 Zalaszántó village is surrounded by a wonderful landscape environment.
 It is here in the Szántói Basin that the dolomite and limestone Keszthely Mountains meet the basalt-volcanic areas of the South Bakony and the Balaton Uplands.
 To the south one can see the ruins of Rezi Castle, whilst to the north-east are the ruins of the Tátika Castle.
 The region has been part of the Balaton Uplands National Park since 1997.

 A playground in the garden and a gift shop also awaits the visitors.
 The mill is situated in a small street that opens opposite the Tátika pub.

 The first authentic document about Zalaszántó dates back to 1236.
 There was a place called Zamtho (Zamtow) which was bequeathed to the Veszprém Church by its first known landowner Bishop Zaland in the second half of the 13th century.
 Within the name of the village the Szántó derives from word "szánt" meaning ploughing, which implies that farming, serving people lived here.
 During the 15th century it became one of the major sites for the Zala county legists' meetings.
 During this period it gained the title of market town.
 The district named after it incorporated several villages (Zsid, Rezi, Kovács, and Hidegkút) it was totally destroyed under Turkish rule.
 From the 18th century the settlement became the estate of the Festetics family.
 At the beginning of the 20th century there was a steam-driven mill and a water mill operating in the village, and in 1930 an industrial circle was formed.